oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.3 - THE DEFINITIVE FIX
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.4 - Definitive Public Access Fix
--- Description: This version resolves the critical public data access -- issue by granting explicit USAGE and SELECT permissions to the -- postgres and anon roles on the user_roles table.
-This allows the -- SECURITY DEFINER function `get_my_role()` to execute successfully -- for anonymous users (e.g., public website visitors), which was the -- root cause of public pages failing to load settings.
-It also -- fixes the timetable policy to correctly query the JSONB array.
+-- Description: This version ensures public data access by granting explicit -- USAGE on the public schema and SELECT on the user_roles table to the -- postgres role.
+This allows SECURITY DEFINER functions owned by postgres -- to correctly query user_roles even when invoked by an anonymous user, -- which was the root cause of public pages failing to load settings.
+-- It also includes all previous fixes for a complete, stable setup.
 -- ==================================================================

 -- ==================================================================
 -- Section 1: Grant necessary permissions (CRITICAL FIX) -- ==================================================================
--- This is the most important fix.
-It allows the `get_my_role` function -- to work for anonymous visitors by giving the function's owner (`postgres`) -- and the anonymous role the ability to read the `user_roles` table.
+-- Allows the `get_my_role` function to work for anonymous visitors -- by giving the function's owner (`postgres`) and the anonymous role -- the ability to read the `user_roles` table.
 GRANT USAGE ON SCHEMA public TO postgres, anon, authenticated, service_role;
+GRANT SELECT ON TABLE public.user_roles TO postgres;
 GRANT ALL ON ALL TABLES IN SCHEMA public TO postgres, anon, authenticated, service_role;

 -- ==================================================================
 -- Section 2: Drop All Existing Policies to Ensure Idempotency -- ==================================================================
--- This block removes any old policies on the tables to ensure a clean slate.
 DO $$
 DECLARE
     r RECORD;